 The reliability of the system is the reason why drivers do not want their scores shared.
 The CSA Safety Measurement System assesses the safety of drivers using two years of data from roadside inspections, violations, and crash reports.

 While the system does help address issues of safety, many truckers feel it shouldn’t define them.
 High scores often come with in-depth audits, which seem fair enough.
-However, in some instances these high scores are derived from only a few minor violations.
+However, in some instances these high scores come from only a few minor violations.

 Nonetheless, there are those who believe that if these scores come from the government then it is essentially public property.
 While others feel that the scores should only be viewed by the law enforcement community.
+At Pittsburgh Auto Transport, we believe in transparency from commercial driving agencies.
+However, government mandates like this can be a bit of a problem.
 What side are you on?
-Leave your comments below.
+Leave a comment below!